 Throughout its 150-year history Central State Hospital treated patients with a variety of diagnoses, including schizophrenia (or dementia praecox), depression (melancholia), general paresis, hysteria, alcoholism, senile dementia, and epilepsy.
 The hospital's Pathological Department opened in 1896 in order to research causes and treatments of these diseases.

 At its height around 1950, 2,500 patients were housed at Central State Hospital.
-With the invention of new medications and the shift toward the ideal of "care in the community," the patient population dwindled in the following decades.
+With the invention of new medications and the shift toward care in the community, the patient population dwindled in the following decades.
 After several scandals regarding patient abuse, Central State Hospital closed in 1994.

 The Pathological Department, now the Indiana Medical History Museum's Old Pathology Building, is circled on this 1898 Sanborn Map of the Central Indiana Hospital for the Insane.
 The large hospital wards, marked "Department for Men" and "Department for Women" were demolished in the 1940s and the 1970s.